-I/We I.C.No •••••
+I/We I.C.No

 (FULL NAME IN BLOCK LETTERS)

+of (FILL ADDECC) ••••• •••••

-of (FULL ADDRESS)
+la a tra ar a ras a ras (FULL ADDRESS)

-being a mem ber of Asia Brands Berhad hereby appoints
+being a mem ber of Asia Brands Berhad hereby appoints ••••••

 ••••• •••••

-of
+(FULL NAME IN BLOCK LETTERS)

-(FULL ADDRESS)
+of (FULL ADDRESS) •••••

-or failing him /her,I.C.
-NoI.C.
-No
+or failing him /her,NIRC NoNIRC No •••••

-of

-(FULL ADDRESS)
+of (FULL ADDRESS) •••••

-General Meeti her, the CHAIRMAN OF THE MEETING as my/our proxy to attend and vote for me/us on my/our behalf at t ng of the Company to be held at the Conference Room of the Company at Lot 10449, Jalan Nenas, Batu 4 1⁄2, or Darul Ehsan on Friday, 22 August 2014 at 9:00 a.m. or any adjournment thereof, in the manner as indicat , Kampung Jawa, 41000
+General Meeti her, the CHAIRMAN OF THE MEETING as my/our proxy to attend and vote for me/us on my/our behalf a ng of the Company to be held at the Conference Room of the Company at Lot 10449, Jalan Nenas, Batu elangor Darul Ehsan on Tuesday, 18 August 2015 at 9:00 a.m. or any adjournment thereof, in the manner 4 1⁄2, Kamp ung Jawa,

 Resolutions For Against

-Resolution 1 To declare a Single Tier Tax Exempt Final Dividend of 5% in respect of the financial year ended 31 March 2014.
+Resolution 1 To declare a Single Tier Tax Exempt Final Dividend of 0.5% per share in respect of the financial year ended 31 March 2015.

-Resolution 2 To approve the payment of Directors' Fees for the financial year ended 31 March 2014.
+Resolution 2 To approve the payment of Directors' Fees for the financial year ended 31 March 2015.

-Resolution 3 To re-elect Mr. Kong Sau Kian as a Director of the Company.
+Resolution 3 To re-elect Mr. Lim Kim Meng as a Director of the Company.

 Resolution 4 To re-appoint Messrs.
 Crowe Horwath as the Auditors of the Company to hold office until the conclusion of the next Annual General Meeting and to authorise the Directors to fix their remuneration.

 Resolution 5 As Special Business Ordinary Resolution 1 - Authority to issue and allot shares pursuant to Section 132D of the Companies Act, 1965

-Resolution 6 Ordinary Resolution 2 - Proposed Renewal of Authority for Share Buy Back of up to Ten Percent (10%) of the Issued and Paid-up Share Capital of the Company
+Resolution 6 Ordinary Resolution 2 - Proposed Renewal of Authority for Share Buy-Back of up to Ten Percent (10%) of the Issued and Paid-up Share Capital of the Company

-te with an "X" in the appropriate boxes above how you wish your vote to be cast.
-If you do not do so, you his/their discretion.) r proxy sha III vote as he
+(Please indicate his/their discreti with an "X" in the appropriate boxes above how you wish your vote to be cast.
+If you do not do so, your proxy shall v on.) ote as he thi nks fit, or at

 Dated this day of of Sharehol der

-Mata

-- 1. In respect of deposited securities, only members whose names appear in the Record of Depositors on 14 August 2014 ("General Meeting Record of Depositors") shall be entitled to attend, speak and vote at this Meeting. - 2.
+- In respect of deposited securities, only members whose names appear in the Record of Depositors on 11 August 2015 ("General Meeting Record of Depositors") shall be entitled to attend, speak and vote at this Meeting. - 2.
 A member entitled to attend and vote at this Meeting is entitled to appoint any person as his proxy to attend and vote instead of him.
 A proxy appointed to attend and vote at this Meeting shall have the same rights as the member to speak at the Meeting. - 3.
 A proxy may but need not be a member of the Company and the provisions of Section 149(1)(b) of the Companies Act, 1965 need not be complied with.
-There shall be no restriction as to the aualifications of the proxy. - 4.
-Where a member appoints more than one proxy, the appointments shall be invalid unless he specifies the proportions of his shareholdings to be represented by each proxy. - 5.
+There shall be no restriction as to the qualifications of the proxy. - Where a member appoints more than one proxy, the appointments shall be invalid unless he specifies the proportions of his shareholdings to be represented by each proxy. - 5.
 Where a member of the Company is an exempt authorised nominee which holds ordinary shares in the Company for multiple beneficial owners in one securities account ("omnibus account"), there is no limit to the number of proxies which the exempt authorised nominee may appoint in respect of each omnibus account it holds with ordinary shares of the Company standing to the credit of the said securities account.